spec-tacles/website/docs/introduction.md

 cache data and ensure that you never run into a performance bottleneck while fetching Discord data in your application.

-Your applications publish requests to RabbitMQ.
+Your applications publish requests to the message broker.
 The proxy consumes these and sends them to Discord as soon as possible.
 The proxy is responsible for:

 - HTTP ratelimits
 - Caching (soon)

+## Message Broker

+Spectacles supports 2 message broker options:

+1. Redis
-## RabbitMQ
+2. RabbitMQ

-RabbitMQ is a message broker that Spectacles relies on to consistently deliver messages to each service.
-You don't need to know how it works or how to use it, only that it's responsible for delivering messages between your applications.
+We recommend Redis, since it is generally more performant and you will need to use it with the gateway and proxy.

 ## Command Handler